patrykkarny/app-performance-optimizations/README.md

-# Intersection Observer API in react app
+# Intersection Observer API

+Implementation of IntersectionObserver into react app